Environmental Studies, MES

 Time Frame

 Master of Environmental Studies students may enroll on either a part- time or full-time basis.
 Time to graduation will vary depending on how many classes are taken each semester and whether summer classes are taken.
 Full-time students can complete the program in two years, taking three or four classes per semester.
-Part-time students typically complete their work in three years, taking one or two classes per semester.
+Part-time students typically complete their work in three to four years, taking one or two classes per semester.
 Individuals working full time are advised to take no more than two courses per term.

-The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2024 and later.
+The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2025 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.